Living with a lung condition: treatments that don’t use drugs

 “Music is an immensely powerful tool,” says John, 82, who lives with severe emphysema.
 “A positive mood is vital in illness and music creates that mood.”
 John, from south-west London, believes that Singing for Breathing is at least as valuable as pulmonary rehabilitation in terms of its impact.
 “Socially, it works at every level.
 You are coming together as a group and enjoying each other’s company while doing exercises that help you to manage your condition.
 You are with people who understand what it means to live with a lung condition and who support one another.”

 Groups supported by Asthma + Lung UK have local leaders trained to lead singing groups for people with lung conditions.
-There are also independent singing groups.
+There also are independent singing groups.

 Measures of success

-- Increased referral to, and completion rates for, pulmonary rehabilitation programmes for people with COPD with an MRC breathlessness score of grade 2 and above.
+Increased referral to, and completion rates for, pulmonary rehabilitation programmes for people with COPD with an MRC breathlessness score of grade 2 and above.

-- Increased number of pulmonary rehabilitation programmes which accept people with COPD with an MRC score of grade 2 and above.
+Increased number of pulmonary rehabilitation programmes which accept people with COPD with an MRC score of grade 2 and above.

-- An increase from 53% in the proportion of people with idiopathic pulmonary fibrosis (IPF) referred to a pulmonary rehabilitation programme, as measured by the BTS IPF registry, with a target established within one year.
+An increase from 53% in the proportion of people with idiopathic pulmonary fibrosis (IPF) referred to a pulmonary rehabilitation programme, as measured by the BTS IPF registry, with a target established within one year.